 - Up to two optional additional letters of support from individuals familiar with the nominee's background or research may be submitted in the nomination file.
 All letters must be drafted on electronic letterhead with a signature, if possible.

 Visit the Council Awards Application System to complete a nomination.

 A username and password previously set up through online profile registration at Professional Heart Daily will be necessary to access the Application System.
 If you have not created an online profile yet, please visit Professional Heart Daily to create an online partner profile before accessing the Council Awards Application System.
-AHA Professional Partners who are creating an online profile for the first time should make sure to register using their AHA membership identification numbers.
+AHA Professional Partners who are creating an online profile for the first time should make sure to register using their AHA partner identification numbers.

 The winner will present a state-of-the-art lecture during Scientific Sessions and will be recognized at the Cardiovascular and Stroke Nursing Council’s annual dinner at Scientific Sessions.
 The winner will also receive: